 The majority of people make the mistake of drinking water only when they feel thirsty.
 Thirst, however, is one of the last symptoms that appears as a result of dehydration — and usually only after fatigue the fatigue sets in.

 When lacking adequate hydration, science has proven that your body will not perform at its best.
 One study of athletes found that low levels of hydration significantly affected their capacity for exercise.

 To help you drink enough water (the daily recommended amount for adults is about two liters, or half a gallon), keep a bottle with you at all times, and try infusing it with natural flavor from fresh produce, like watermelon, cucumber or ginger.

 3. Green Smoothie or Green Vegetable Juices

 Introducing more greens into your diet can dramatically boost your energy levels because of all the nutrients and antioxidants they contain.
-And if you’re not a fan of tons of large salads or plates full of broccoli, a green vegetable juice or smoothie is an easy way to boost your vegetable intake.
+If you’re not a fan of tons of large salads or plates full of broccoli, a green vegetable juice or smoothie is an easy way to boost your vegetable intake.

 4. Yerba Mate

 If you’ve traveled to Brazil or Argentina, you likely know how wild South Americans are about yerba mate.
-The herbal beverage is made from the leaves of the Yerba mate plant that has been picked and dried in a similar way to tea leaves.
+The herbal beverage is made from the leaves of the yerba mate plant that has been picked and dried in a similar way to tea leaves.
 The drink is then produced by steeping the leaves in hot water.

 The taste of yerba mate is similar to brewed green tea leaves, and it’s also said to deliver a buzz like coffee but with added focus, fewer jitters and less of an impact on sleep.
 One serving of yerba mate contains around three-fourths the caffeine of a cup of coffee, but it also delivers amino acids and nutrients.

-5. Protein-based Smoothie
+5. Protein-Based Smoothie